cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### The Domain Separation Tag and Binder String {#dst-binder}

 XOFs are used to map a seed to a finite domain, e.g., a fresh seed or a vector of field elements.
-To ensure domain separation, the derivation is needs to be bound to some distinguished domain separation tag.
+To ensure domain separation, derivation is bound to some distinguished domain separation tag.
 The domain separation tag encodes the following values:

 1. The document version (i.e.,`VERSION`);
-1. The "class" of the algorithm using the output (e.g., VDAF);
+1. The "class" of the algorithm using the output (e.g., DAF, VDAF, or IDPF as defined in {{idpf}});
-1. A unique identifier for the algorithm; and
+1. A unique identifier for the algorithm (e.g., `VDAF.ID`); and
 1. Some indication of how the output is used (e.g., for deriving the measurement shares in Prio3 {{prio3}}).